deepkit/deepkit-framework/README.md

 [![npm version](https://badge.fury.io/js/%40marcj%2Fmarshal.svg)](https://badge.fury.io/js/%40marcj%2Fmarshal)
 [![Coverage Status](https://coveralls.io/repos/github/marcj/marshal.ts/badge.svg?branch=master)](https://coveralls.io/github/marcj/marshal.ts?branch=master)

-Marshal is a library to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) JSON-representable data from JSON to class instance to Database and vice versa.
+Marshal is a library written in and for TypeScript to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) JSON-representable data from JSON object to class instance to database records and vice versa.

-Marshal introduces the concept of decorating your entity class once with all necessary annotations like type declaration, indices, and relations agnostic to any serialization target, and then use it everywhere: frontend, backend, http-transport, validation, and database.
+Marshal introduces the concept of decorating your entity class *once* with all necessary annotations (like type declaration, indices, and relations) using only Marshal's TypeScript decorators agnostic to any serialization target by saving only the meta data, and then use it everywhere: frontend, backend, http-transport, query parameter, DTOs, and database, including validations.

+The goal is to support all types of structures/use-cases where you need to serialize and validate data in a very user-friendly way while providing the fastest possible serializer for all platforms, NodeJS and browsers.

+Marshal shines particularly when you have an application written in Typescript entirely, frontend, CLI, and backend.
+This allows you to save tons of time by moving your entities, DTO, query parameter signature, etc all as Marshal decorated classes in a `common` package (super simple with [Lerna](https://github.com/lerna/lerna)).
+You then use and import these classes in your frontend, cli, backend, or whatever you develop.

 ## Features